-If you’ve ever laced up your running shoes and covered a few kilometers in the great outdoors, you’ll likely understand the simple joys a good run can bring: the feeling of fresh air in the lungs, appreciating the beauty of nature, perhaps even finding that elusive flow state.
+If you’ve ever laced up your running shoes and covered a few miles in the great outdoors, you’ll likely understand the simple joys a good run can bring: the feeling of fresh air in the lungs, appreciating the beauty of nature, perhaps even finding that elusive flow state.

-But in an age of high-tech tracking devices, noise-canceling headphones and overcrowded gyms, can we take some lessons from the world of mindfulness to elevate our running practice and deepen the benefits?
+But in an age of high-tech tracking devices, noise-canceling headphones, and overcrowded gyms, can we take some lessons from the world of mindfulness to elevate our running practice and deepen the benefits?

 This article explores mindful running and mindful exercise in more detail, as well as what we can gain from combining mindfulness with our fitness journey.

-What is Mindful Running?
+What Is Mindful Running?

 Being mindful involves paying attention to our breath and physical sensations, as well as how our emotions and thought processes are responding.
-For runners, this means they concentrate on the physical sensations that they are in control of.
+For runners, this means concentrating on the physical sensations that they are in control of.
 This includes their breath, but also their posture, gait, where they look or focus while running, and their overall form.

-When we run, it can be easy to become overwhelmed with the pace you’re going at, how far you’ve run and how far you might still have to go.
-Mindfulness helps runners to keep the focus on the exact moment they’re in and bring their attention to the moment at hand.
+When we run, it can be easy to become overwhelmed with your pace, how far you’ve run, and how far you still have to go.
+Mindfulness helps runners keep the focus on the exact moment they’re in and brings their attention to the moment at hand.

 How Does Mindful Running Work?

-With the number of proven health benefits that mindfulness can bring to our daily lives, it makes sense that combining mindfulness with other healthy pursuits can really help elevate our sense of well-being.
+With the number of proven health benefits that mindfulness can bring to our daily lives, it makes sense that combining mindfulness with other healthy pursuits can really help elevate our sense of wellbeing.

-Last year ASICs launched a world-first ‘blackout track’ alongside ongoing research devised by Professor Samuele Marcorra, Director of Research at the University of Kent’s School of Sport and Exercise, and Dr. Jo Corbett, part of the Health Research Group at the University of Portsmouth.
+ASICS launched a world-first ‘blackout track’ alongside ongoing research devised by Professor Samuele Marcorra, Director of Research at the University of Kent’s School of Sport and Exercise, and Dr. Jo Corbett, part of the Health Research Group at the University of Portsmouth.

 Early results from the experiment have found that psychological factors, such as sight and sound, have a significant impact on performance.